 The examining boards issue certificates quite some time after the exams have taken place.
-The school distributes the certificates relating to the summer exams at the prize-giving ceremony in November each year.
-Students are required to collect in person.
-Certificates may be posted, by special request, after prizegiving; these will be sent by recorded delivery and will incur a charge to cover costs.
+The school distributes the certificates relating to the summer exams either at the prize-giving ceremony in November/December each year where students can collect in person, or they can be collected by appointment after the published date.
+Certificates may be posted, by special request, after prize-giving; these will be sent by recorded delivery and will incur a charge to cover costs.
 A friend or family member may collect the certificates after prize-giving but only if they have a letter of request signed by the student and some ID.
 Certificates that have not been collected within one year are destroyed.
 They can be replaced by applying directly to the exam board by the student, and will require proof of identity (such as an original birth certificate), exam number and centre number, and will incur a substantial fee (approximately £50 per exam board).
 The replacement certificate is not, however, an original certificate but a certified Statement of Results.